google/ehr-predictions/README.md

 * `encoder_module_base.py` defines the encoder, a module which passes each of the different feature types through an embedding module and combines the embeddings to get ready for input to a model.
 * `experiment.py` is the script to be run to train a model.
 This version of the code base does not support prediction or evaluation modes yet.
 * `mask_manager.py` defines all the masking logic that is used to exclude timesteps from training or evaluation.
 * `models/`defines recurrent architectures as subclasses of `sonnet.AbstractModule`. `SequenceModel` is the abstract class from which `BaseRNNModel` inherits, from which `RNNModel` inherits.
 These classes define the recurrent computational subgraph in Tensorflow.
 In particular, stacks of RNN layers with highway connections, embedding losses, and hidden state initialization. `ResetCore` is a wrapper around [`sonnet.RNNCore`](https://sonnet.readthedocs.io/en/latest/api.html?highlight=RNNCore#sonnet.RNNCore) that allows resetting the hidden state when a binary flag indicates that a new sequence is starting. `cell_factory.py` allows instantiating the RNN cell based on the value of the config parameter `config.cell_type`.
 For the time being, only 3 cell types are available.
+The `SNRNNModel` is the modularized version of the stacked RNN which is used for sub-network routing predictions together with the `SNREncoder` and `SNRTaskLayer`.
+SNRConnection wrappers as defined in `snr.py` are used throughout for combining the output of a specific part with the learnable routing variables, and then fed as input downstream.
 * `tasks/` defines five tasks : mortality, adverse outcome, length of stay, lab values, and readmission.
 A task is defined by a set of labels and masks.
 It is in charge of computing the final predictions from the output of the RNN and the loss.
 When a model is trained to optimize several tasks, the `Coordinator` helps with combining the various training objectives.
 * `types.py` defines most constants that are used throughout the code base.
 * `utils/` defines various helpers: activation functions, functions to manipulate batches of data, label names, loss functions, and mask names.